Effective January 1, 2015

 Lawn signs for the water saver

 Saying goodbye to your lawn?
 Letting your lawn turn golden during the dry months?
-You’re doing your part, and EBMUD wants to say thank with a free lawn sign.
+You’re doing your part, and EBMUD wants to say thank you with a free lawn sign.
 Inspire curious passersby and neighbors to let their lawn go too.

 Removing your lawn?
 Here’s your sign: